How to Apply

 Please submit TOEFL or IELTS scores from the past 2 years:

-Please indicate that you would like to be considered for accelerated or advanced entry on your online application.
+Please indicate that you would like to be considered for advanced entry on your online application.

 Scholarships and Financial Aid

-To apply for merit or need-based scholarships, submit your online application for the Nonproliferation and Terrorism Studies program by the next priority deadline.
+To apply for merit or need-based scholarships, submit your online application for our Translation and Interpretation programs by the next priority deadline.
 Both U.S. and international students are eligible.
 We don't cap the amount we award, and highly qualified students may receive a merit scholarship covering full tuition.

 We give preferential scholarship consideration to members and alumni of our partner organizations, such as Peace Corps, Fulbright, JET, AmeriCorps, WorldTeach, and many more.